- Hahnbee Choi, Cert. CN

 Upset Tummy Protocol

-The most heart-wrenching thing is when your best friend isn't feeling good!
-Whether it's from a new food or stress, rocket butt (aka diarrhea) is never fun for anyone...Here is a go-to upset tummy protocol that, more often than not, clears things up pretty quickly!
+Whether from a new food or stress, rocket butt (aka diarrhea) is never fun.
+But it is a natural bodily process that owners must deal with.
+Here is a go-to upset tummy protocol that, more often than not, clears things up pretty quickly.

 Why Does Diarrhea Happen?